Songtech-0912/notli-notes/README.md

 Next, start editing and writing!
 These notes are written in Markdown, which is very easy and fast to write, and can use a lot of themes.
 I personally use the [stackedit](https://stackedit.io) editor to edit these notes.
 Use whatever you see fit.

-Remember that any contribution falls under the project's [license](LICENSE.md), to ensure that the project can remain free for all.
+Remember that any contribution falls under the project's [license](LICENSE.md), to ensure that the project can remain free and open-source for all.